-Founded in 2007, DDG is a specialized collective of broadcast artists and filmmakers dedicated to provocative ideas, arresting visuals, and emotional subtext.
-DDG is Chris Krieger, Nick Thomas, Brock Mitchell, Chantelle Kolesnik, Braden Dereniwski, and James Heppner.
-Coming from a range of backgrounds, they banded together to explore the boundaries of filmmaking.
+Founded in 2007, Supreme Films is a stock footage collection by DDG, a specialized collective of broadcast artists and filmmakers dedicated to provocative ideas, arresting visuals, and emotional subtext.
+Chris Krieger, Nick Thomas, Brock Mitchell, Chantelle Kolesnik, Braden Dereniwski, and James Heppner banded together to explore the boundaries of filmmaking.

 Where does your inspiration come from?